Get 5% of discount using the code

 Example of luxury cars with eSIM / Image: BMW Mexico

-In many countries, eSIM has already been built into cars for a long time.
-However, with the boom on the Internet of Things and connected cars, eSIM has become a business opportunity for car manufacturers and telecommunications companies.
+However, with the Internet of Things boom and connected cars, eSIM has become a business opportunity for car manufacturers and telecommunications companies with IoT solutions.

 Mobile providers that support eSIM technology

-In this link, you’ll know the List of eSIM carriers that support eSIM for cellular devices.
-You’ll have a guide to the cellular carriers in your country that can provide exclusive talk-time and data plans for your car.
+In this link, you’ll find the list of eSIM carriers that support eSIM for mobile devices.
+You’ll have a guide to the mobile carriers in your country that can provide exclusive talk-time and data plans for your car.
 Remember that this also depends on the model and year of the car.

 • Bring enhanced connectivity experiences